 *Coinbase spot market price data.
 We show the sustained price high of $491 USD, not the "drop-in" price that occurred momentarily after genesis, which is shown by some data feeds.

-Attacks unlocked by the price declines
+Attacks resulting from the price manipulation

 The crypto industry has long been plagued by "pump and dump" schemes.
 As a consequence, crypto industry participants, including investors, developers and the press, have become conditioned to interpret a dramatic rise in a token price, then followed by a price collapse, as clear evidence that insiders originally inflated the price, then sold in great numbers into market demand they generated in a kind of "rug pull" or exit scam.

 The blockchain industry contains many competing tribes that are formed by token incentives.
 People in these tribes alternately promote (shill) the networks are invested in, and attack (troll) competitive networks that threaten their investments, using social media.
-Many of these shilling and trolling armies are directed and incentivized by the organizatons behind blockchains, as part of their marketing efforts.
+Many of these shilling and trolling armies are unscrupulously directed and incentivized by the organizatons behind blockchains, as part of their marketing efforts.

 Front-line "professional" amateurs led the trolling attacks.
 For example:

 - False claims the Dfinity Foundation's team is fake.
 A troll on reddit published a report that the team displayed on the Dfinity Foundation website was fake, and they had bought fake LinkedIn profiles.
 Once it came to the attention of its founder, in a reply he offered a bounty to whoever would reveal the author of the report, and it was deleted (the original, unmodified report, can be found on the Internet Archive's Way Back Machine).
-This obviously baseless conspiracy theory perists to this day, revealing how damaging this kind of defamation can be.
+This ridiculous and baseless conspiracy theory perists to this day, revealing how damaging this kind of defamation can be.

 - Creating false truths through repetition.
 Joseph Goebbels, the Nazi propaganda minister, said “repeat a lie often enough and it becomes the truth”.
 The trolls on social media applied the same strategy.
 For example, Max Keiser denounced the project as a rug pull on Twitter to his half a million followers, while also shaming another party who had earlier conducted an interview with the Dfinity founder.
 Rug pulls claims were tweeted with false details drawn from misinformation, denouncements were published to reddit, and specially crafted videos were uploaded to YouTube.
-As false claims multiplied, they created a impenetrable fabric of lies and disinformation.
+As false claims multiplied, they created a persuasive fabric of lies and disinformation.

 - Fake tales of victimhood.
 One troll claimed to be a participant in the Dfinity Foundation's 2018 Presale fundraiser, and they had treated him shoddily by unexpectedly vesting his ICP so that they could dump their ICP on the markets before he had a chance to sell his own, making him ill through stress.
 Unfortunately, most readers would not have known the Presale financing round was aimed at professional investors and institutions, and they had agreed the ICP they purchased would be distributed in 12 monthly installments post genesis at the time they contributed.